Combinatorial model categories are equivalent to presentable quasicategories

 We now review some of the more specialized definitions from Low [\Heart].
-A good example of a category~$C$ to keep in mind is the category of $λ$-presentable objects in some locally presentable category, which is an essentially small category, in fact a small category according to \vsmallcompact.
-Thus, \vmoderatedef\ can be seen as defining analogues of the usual notions (like that of a $κ$-presentable object, $κ$-accessible category, locally $κ$-presentable category) in the setting of small categories whose objects are limited in size by some larger regular cardinal~$λ$.
-This relationship is further clarified by \vaccgenthm.
+A good example of a category~$C$ to keep in mind is the category of $λ$-presentable objects in some locally presentable category, which is an essentially small category, in fact a small category according to ^!{smaller locally presentable}.
+Thus, ^!{moderate objects} can be seen as defining analogues of the usual notions (like that of a $κ$-presentable object, $κ$-accessible category, locally $κ$-presentable category) in the setting of small categories whose objects are limited in size by some larger regular cardinal~$λ$.
+This relationship is further clarified by ^!{accessibly generated characterization}.